Generation Kill: Post-publication disputes

 Michael Shoup, an augment Forward Air Controller in the battalion, posted a commentary on the book in which he contrasts the events he witnessed with Wright's descriptions of them.
 Shoup also states that Wright based his account on one group of enlisted Marines' version of events without including the perspective of others.

 Wright replied to this blog post citing his own extensive interview with Shoup that directly contradicts Shoup's later version of events.
 Wright also cites interviews he conducted with other Marines in the unit that differ from Shoup's account, noting that Shoup's direct superior, Major Eckloff, claimed to have single-handedly killed at least 17 insurgents with a shotgun fired from his truck.
-Wright states that he reduced that number to 1-2 after other sources contradicted Eckloff.
+Wright states that he reduced that number to 1–2 after other sources contradicted Eckloff.
 Wright states that his book had to take into consideration interviews from a wide variety of Marines in the battalion, including officers, and could not advance the perspective of just one person.

 Related works

 Hella Nation is a collection of other writings by Wright that includes his reporting on U.S. soldiers from the 101st Airborne Division fighting in Afghanistan and a controversial story about a documentary film shot in Iraq by a drug-addled Hollywood producer.

 American Desperado is a non-fiction book Wright co-wrote with Jon Roberts, about the drug wars.
-Roberts was featured in the documentary Cocaine Cowboys.
+Roberts is featured in the documentary Cocaine Cowboys.

 Then-lieutenant Nathaniel Fick's memoir, One Bullet Away: The Making of a Marine Officer, describes some of the same battles in Iraq as described in Generation Kill, but from his own perspective.